Gravitational effects on a dissipative two-level atom in the weak-field regime: Discussion

-The spontaneous emission rate $\gamma_g$ corresponds to the dissipation rate in the vacuum environment.
-Since spontaneous emission originates from vacuum fluctuations, the behavior observed in the long-wavelength regime is expected to be sensitive to how these fluctuations are modified by gravity.
-At the same time, the gravitational correction $\gamma_g/\gamma$ depends not only on the Newtonian potential $\Phi$ but also explicitly on the energy splitting $\Omega$.
-Furthermore, previous studies have reported that the energy carried by electromagnetic radiation emitted from charged particles receives contributions beyond a simple gravitational redshift~\cite{Peters_1973}.
-Taken together, these considerations indicate that the behavior in the long-wavelength limit cannot be attributed solely to geometric effects, and suggest that gravitational corrections to vacuum fluctuations may play an important role.
+Furthermore, previous studies have reported that the energy carried by electromagnetic radiation emitted from charged particles receives contributions beyond a simple gravitational redshift~\cite{Peters_1973}, which is consistent with our results.
+We consider that the behavior of $\gamma_g$ in long-wavelength limit reflects a non-local effect of scalar field in a weak gravitational field.
+The spontaneous emission rate $\gamma_g$ is the dissipation rate in the vacuum environment.
+Since spontaneous emission originates from vacuum fluctuations, the behavior in the long-wavelength regime is expected to be sensitive to how these fluctuations are modified by gravity and suggest that gravitational corrections to vacuum fluctuations may play an important role.
+However, this point remains speculative and warrants further investigation in future work.

 It is also important to discuss whether finite-temperature effects give the effects to the dissipation rate $\Gamma=\Gamma_+ + \Gamma_-$ in Eq.\eqref{eq:def_gammaas}.
 In a finite-temperature environment, since we have $\Gamma_+ =n_B (\Omega_g) \gamma_g$ and $\Gamma_-=[n_B (\Omega_g)+1]\gamma_g$ according to Eq.\eqref{eq:Gamma+-}, the dissipation rate is